iamifeolushola/alx-pre_course/README.md

-My first readme;
+My first readme
-This is the only time I'm doing this from here.
+The only time here